Cold plasma therapy for mobile wound care

 - Generated cold plasma

-Your advantages of our PlasmaDerm® system
+Your advantages with the PlasmaDerm system

 Suitable for any location